danielmackay/MvcAsync/README.md

 ###jQuery
 *pros*

-- Only JSON data sent over the wire
+- Only JSON data sent over the wire.
+This makes the payload as small as possible.
 - Not tied to MVC architecture as much (although razor helpers are still used)

 *cons*
-- Heavy javascript needed
+- Heavy javascript needed.
 - Dynamically constructed HTML does not scale well for complicated markup.

 ###Handlebars
 *pros*

-- Only JSON data sent over the wire
+- Only JSON data sent over the wire.
+This makes the payload as small as possible.
 - Clean seperation of data and presentation
 - Can be used for client-side and server-side rendering.
 - Re-usable separate templates